TV Tropes Needs Your Help

 - All Planets Are Earth-Like: It mostly depends on the player's actions: variables like axial tilt and atmospheric composition are left up to you.
 However, with the exception of the carniferns, any life that evolves will resemble terrestrial forms.

-- All There in the Manual: "All" being a crash course in earth sciences, from geology to biology.
+- All There in the Manual: "All" being a crash course in earth sciences, from geology to biology, and a functional guide to climate modelling that is useful 20 years later in understanding IPCC reports.
 It was over 500 pages, went into exhaustive detail about the simulation's assumptions and underlying equations, and was larger than most modern game boxes.

 - Thankfully, this was condensed to just twelve pages in the Virtual Console version, covering just the basics of gameplay.